beckphoem/Coursera-IBM-Python-for-Data-Science-AI-and-Development/Module-3-Python-Programming-Fundamentals/Module-3-5-Objects-and-Classes/3-5-1-Objects-and-Classes.md

  We also created an object of class circle called BlueCircle, with a radius attribute of 10 and a color attribute of blue

+## Creating an instace of the class: Rectangle

  In the lab, we have a similar class for rectangle

  We can create a new object of type rectangle using the constructor